Strong accessibility for finitely presented groups: Dunwoody/Delzant-Potyagailo resolution

 \subsection{Resolving actions on trees}

-This is essentially~\cite[Dessins 1 et 2]{dp}, following~\cite{dunwoody::access}.
-Denote the boundary of a tree $T$ by $\partial T$.
 Suppose $X$ is an $\HH$--complex for $G<G'\in\HH$ and let $T$ be the tree associated to $\Delta_{G'}$.
 Cell stabilizers in $X$ might not act elliptically in $T$, and there is therefore no $G$--equivariant map $X\to T$.
-By the definition of an $\HH$--complex, a cell stabilizer in $X$ fixes a point in $\hat T=T\cup\partial T$.
+If $\HH$ is a slender hyperbolic hierarchy then each cell stabilizer in $X$ fixes a point in $\hat T = T \cup \partial T$.
+We exploit this fact to produce a $G$--equivariant map $X\to\hat T$, a la Dunwoody and Delzant-Potyagailo.

+\begin{definition} Let $X$ be a reduced triangular complex with an action of a group $G$, and let $G$ act on a tree $T$ without inversions.
+A $G$--equivariant map $\rho\colon X\to \hat T$ such that vertices are mapped to vertices or points in $\partial T$, interiors of edges are mapped homeomorphically to interiors of arcs in $T$, and each intersection of a triangle $t$ and a connected component of the preimage of a midpoint of an edge of $T$ is an embedded closed arc connecting distinct edges of $t$ is a \emph{resolution}. \end{definition}

+\begin{lemma} Let $G$ act on a triangular complex $X$, and let $T$ be the tree associated to a graph of groups decomposition of $G$.
+Suppose that \begin{itemize} \item vertex stabilizers in $X$ act either elliptically, hyperbolically, or parabolically on $T$, and \item if $W\subset X$ is a connected subset of $X^1$ such that for all cells $e\subset W$ $\stab_X(e)$ acts hyperbolically or parabolically in $T$.
+Then all stabilizers of vertices in $W$ have a common fixed point in $\partial T$. \end{itemize} Then there is a resolution $\rho\colon X\to \hat T$. \end{lemma}

+\begin{remark} Lemma~\ref{lem::resolvinglemma} is sharp, which is one reason our proof of strong accessibility only works for splittings over slender edge groups or edge groups in an elementary family.
+These are seemingly the only natural hypotheses which guarantee the lemma holds. \end{remark}